alt-romes/albumsofthemonth/README.md

-# albumoftheweek
-album of the week

 # Albums Of The Month

 Share the most relevant albums you listened to.
+In time, you could see how your music taste changes (or not) over a few months

 ## Getting Started

 These instructions will get you a copy of the project on your local machine for publishing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites